Wednesday, 30 April 2025

 PS1 (1996)

-1. Camera zoomed out made sprites smaller.
+1. Camera is more zoomed out, making sprites smaller.

 2. Animation isn't as smooth.